 Fourth: Drug manufacturers' claims about private innovation and market prices for drugs ignores the large share of research and development carried out or funded by the government or universities.
 The National Institutes of Health (NIH) have historically made the largest government investments in basic research and play a key role in spurring new innovations and breakthroughs.
 Major innovative drugs have been discovered in public universities funded through grants from the NIH, and patent rights have been purchased after drug discovery by private companies, generating enormous revenues for drug companies.
-Stagliptin, for example, the active compound in Plaintiff Merck's Januvia, was in part originally patented with support from an NIH grant to Tufts University.
-Between 1988 and 2005, federal research funding contributed to 45% of all drugs approved by the FDA and to 65% of drugs that received the total pharmaceutical R&D pipeline in 2018.
-See IQVIA Inst., The Changing Landscape of Research and Development (Apr.
-2019), https://tinyurl.com/2p943hre.
+Between 1988 and 2005, federal research funding contributed to 45% of all drugs approved by the FDA and to 65% of drugs that received priority review.
+From 2010 through

-80 Hilary Daniel, Stemming the Escalating Cost of Prescription Drugs: A Position Paper of the American College of Physicians, 165 Annals Internal Med., no. 1, 2016, at 11.
+85 Hilary Daniel, Stemming the Escalating Cost of Prescription Drugs: A Position Paper of the American College of Physicians, 165 Annals Internal Med., no. 1, 2016, at 11.

-81 Ensuring Equitable Access to Affordable Prescription Medications, supra note 73, at 2.
+86 Ensuring Equitable Access to Affordable Prescription Medications, supra note 78, at 2.
 Studies have suggested that between 6 and 10% of "new molecular entities" (new innovative drugs) were first patented by public sector or academic institutions and that up to 40% of new molecular entities were first synthesized or purified in academic institutions.
 See Ekaterina Galkina Cleary et al., Contribution of NIH Funding to New Drug Approvals 2010-2016, 115 Proc.
 Nat'l Acad.
 Scis., no. 10, Mar.
 2018, at 2332.